Lacrymology/states/salt/archive/server/doc/pillar.rst

 salt_archive:source
 ~~~~~~~~~~~~~~~~~~~

-rsync server used as the source for archived files.
+Rsync server used as the source for archived files.

 salt_archive:web:ssl
 ~~~~~~~~~~~~~~~~~~~~

-SSL key to use to secure this server archive
+SSL key to use to secure this server archive.

 salt_archive:web:ssl_redirect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-if True, redirect all HTTP traffic to HTTPs.
+If True, redirect all HTTP traffic to HTTPs.

 salt_archive:keys
 ~~~~~~~~~~~~~~~~~

-dict of keys allowed to log in user
+Dict of keys allowed to log in user.

 This state also need the following pillar for rsync state: